640 South State StreetDover, Delaware 19901

 Sexually transmitted diseases

-Normal results are positive, meaning that you have enough antibodies to provide immunity against the rubella virus.
+Normal results are positive, meaning that you have enough antibodies to give immunity against the rubella virus.
 Negative results mean that you don't have enough antibodies.

 If you have rheumatoid arthritis or mononucleosis, you may have a false-positive result.
 If your immune system does not work the way it should, this test may give inaccurate results.